Ston, Croatia Guide

 Day Trips

-2 hours 15 minutes by car Cross the iconic Stari Most (Old Bridge) in Mostar, a UNESCO World Heritage site.
-Explore the historic Ottoman-era quarter, visit the Koski Mehmed Pasha Mosque, and experience the unique blend of cultures in this fascinating city.
+2-2.5 hours (including ferry) Cross the border into Bosnia and Herzegovina and witness the iconic Stari Most (Old Bridge) in Mostar, a symbol of reconciliation and a UNESCO World Heritage site.
+Explore the historic old town, visit the Koski Mehmed Pasha Mosque for panoramic views, and experience the vibrant culture of this fascinating city.

 Travel Time